vxsh4d0w/security-api-solutions/QuickStarts/Node/README.md

 ```
 Once changes are complete, save the file.
 After you've completed these steps and have received [admin consent](https://github.com/microsoftgraph/python-security-rest-sample#Get-Admin-consent-to-view-Security-data) for your app, you'll be able to run the app.js sample as covered below.

+### Notes:
+- The "etc" folder has non-essential code for the sample
+- The "run" function in app.js is the entry point for the application
+- All code that interacts with the API is contained inside GraphController.js

 ## Instructions
 1) Clone this repository
 2) Register an application using the steps above
-3) Execute `npm i` to install "request" and "request-promise"
+3) Execute "npm i" to install "request" and "request-promise"
+4) Provide you application details in the config.js file
-3) Execute `node app.js` to run the code
+5) Execute "node app.js" to start the server

 ## Additional Resources
 For additional informaiton on using Microsoft Graph or the Microsoft Graph Security API, please visit <https://docs.microsoft.com/graph/api/resources/security-api-overview>